spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/01-build-kairos-os.md

 - Linux Machine (Physical or VM) with an AMD64 architecture.

 - Access to a container registry with permission to push container images.
+Review the registry login instructions for your respective registry for guidance on logging in.

 <WarningBox>